Networking 101: how to play the game in 5 stepsJune 2nd, 2022

 Answers A and C aren’t an option.
 That’s why we put together this 5 step guide to kick start your networking skills.
 Don’t skip networking day.
 Networking can prompt your career by connecting you to the people who’ll introduce you to your next professional opportunity.

-##You can plan it yourself Yes, you can, organize your own tech scene networking event, for example, at KWAN we make sure to have a networking moment after all our meetups.
-You might as well keep yourself posted about these and sign up for our newsletter.
-LinkedIn just launched a new tool to help you out, conveniently named LinkedIn Events.
-Sounds like a dream: “you’ll be able to seamlessly create and join professional events, invite your connections, manage your event, have conversations with other attendees, and stay in touch online after the event ends”; no need to use another platform to manage the event you’re promoting on LinkedIn.
-Werking made easy.
+Yes, you can, organize your own tech scene networking event, whether it's an in-person event or a virtual one.
+LinkedIn has a tool to help you out, called LinkedIn Events.
+By using it you can create and join professional events, invite your connections, manage your event, have conversations with other attendees, and stay in touch online after the event ends.

 If you’re “not really into networking events and the whole business card exchange” thing it’s ok.
 It really is.
 You’re probably a more natural, empathetic communicator.
 So just go out there and establish your own connections.
 Be genuinely interested in other people and less about what you can gain with these social transactions.
 Yes, this is valid even if you are into hardcore networking.